Sebastian-Whitehead/pysolo2yolo/README.md

 <p align="center">

-**The open-source tool for loading and analyzing Unity SOLO datasets**
+**The open-source tool for loading and analyzing Unity SOLO datasets **
 ---

+## THIS IS A FORK OF THE PYSOLOTOOLS LIBRARY BY UNITY WITH SMALL FIXES IN THE SOLO TO YOLO FUNCTIONALITY - THE MAJORITY OF LIBRARY IS UNCHANGED

 [![PyPI version](https://github.com/pytest-dev/pytest-cov/actions/workflows/test.yml/badge.svg)](https://github.com/Unity-Technologies/pysolotools/actions)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)